 I had learned from my culture that natural feelings such as anger, fear and sadness were not worth a second look.
 I was taught that these feelings were nuisances to be eliminated and were not about anything.
 But the harder I'd try to invalidate my emotions, the more they'd become a problem for me.

-When I started giving my feelings a second look, I found that they were actually telling me what was most meaningful to me.
+When I started giving my anxiety and depression a second look, I found that they were actually telling me what was most meaningful to me.
 My emotions made sense.
 And when I listened to my emotions, I became aware of what areas of my life I wanted to work on.

 After seeing the validity of my own emotions I was able to see that every person's emotions were about what was most meaningful to them.
 Conflict happens when people invalidate each other's emotions.